 All emotions that we have are good.
 They all help us navigate in this world.
 They let us know what we like and what we don't like, they show us what we want to change.
-However we use our brain in order to decide what emotions are worth taking into account while making decisions.
+However we should use our brain/logic more often to decide what emotions are worth taking into account while making decisions.
 They are all welcomed, but some of them require self-analysis instead of direct action, because many of them can't even be transformed through actions.

 Practicing self-acceptance, compassion and forgiveness is important.
+Doing so, you can make shame actually work for you instead of against you.
+How?
 If you feel ashamed, try to focus on how to improve your actions, don't blame yourself and don't let your actions define you.
 If you hurt someone, apologize, and find ways to make things better.
 Appreciate your mistakes for what they are, think about what lessons they have taught you, and distract yourself from beating yourself up.
-Remember that many of your emotions today are no longer needed for your actual survival, but they still play important role in your well-being.
+Remember that many of your emotions today are no longer needed for your actual survival, but they still play an important role in your well-being.

 Daniel Sznycer, John Tooby, Leda Cosmides, Roni Porat, Shaul Shalvi, Eran Halperinc, Shame closely tracks the threat of devaluation by others, even across cultures, research article, 22 September 2016, <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4790975/>

 Roy F. Baumeister, Dianne M. Tice, Point-Counterpoints: Anxiety and Social Exclusion, research article, <https://guilfordjournals.com/doi/10.1521/jscp.19220.127.116.11>